Musical instrument shops are multiplying at a startling rate.

 4. Find finance

 Funding will be one of the top priorities for your new musical instrument shop.
 The financial pressures facing new businesses are well documented, and there is a growing distrust of the increasingly intransigent banks.
 But the Big Four are no longer the only options when it comes to funding your new venture.
-Listen to our podcast for an outline of some of the methods by which you might find the cash you need.

 5. Remember insurance